KionoKitse/FridgeMate-P11_00_00/README.md

 * 2020-11-19 Read/Write JSON files into objects NoSQL database
 * 2020-11-20 Working on MySQL functions for updating the percentage
 * 2020-11-23 Finished the MySQL functions
+* 2020-11-30 Designing website
+* 2020-12-01 Sign up for web hosting
+* 2020-12-02 Working on website
+* 2020-12-02 Got the layout for the recipe working
+* 2020-12-02 Working on getting PHP and MySQL inputs to recipe page
+* 2020-12-03 Got the PHP and MySQL connections working

 </details>